open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 The players consult astrological charts to help them in their quest.

-(I am unaware real parnormal investigators using astrology, but I think it meets the theme well.)
+(I am unaware real paranormal investigators using astrology, but I think it meets the theme well.)

-**Suggested Puzzle** Inside the [spirit world] is this map of the night sky with austrological symbols on it.
+**Suggested Puzzle** Inside the [spirit world] is this map of the night sky with astrological symbols on it.

 {{< example-image src="constellations-map.png" link="constellations-map.pdf" >}}